 There is no credential or certification specific to charge nurses, but many have other certifications.
 Basic life support, pediatric life support, advanced cardiac life support, and CPR certifications are all either required or preferred for RNs applying to charge nurse positions.
 Charge nurses in specialty units may also need to earn credentials or certifications specific to that department.

 Charge nurses are needed in many different medical settings.
 Aside from hospitals, charge nurses can be employed in medical clinics, physician's offices, nursing homes, urgent care clinics, and other specialized medical care facilities.
 A small amount of travel may be necessary in this position due to the managerial aspects of the job, as charge nurses are sometimes required to attend offsite meetings.

-Charge nurses manage all aspects of busy hospital wards or medical facilities.
+Charge nurses manage many aspects of busy hospital wards or medical facilities.
 They supervise the staff nurses, coordinate care, oversee treatment, and handle lots of paperwork.
-Aside from the supervisory role of their jobs, charge nurses also see patients themselves and may take charge when an emergency arises.
+Aside from the supervisory role of their jobs, charge nurses are also on the floor seeing patients themselves and may need to take charge when an emergency arises.
 Charge nurses must also be knowledgeable about their employer's policies and procedures and ensure that they are carried out properly by staff.

 What Are the Roles and Duties of a Charge Nurse?